RShankar/Intro-to-Microprocessors/MPLab X IDE/readme.md

 Finally restart the IDE and you are good to go

 The IDE works almost identically to the MPLAB express web IDE.
-There are a few hickups when moving a project from the xpress IDE to the X IDE which will be covered in another document.
+There are a few hiccups when moving a project from the Xpress IDE to the X IDE which will be covered in another document.